RRamos19/Master-Thesis/README.md

 Docker is required to instantiate the database

 To setup the database a .env file is used.
-For security purposes it should be created by user.
-The file should follow the following format.
+For security purposes it should be created by the user.
+The file should have the following variable defined.

 ```
-POSTGRES_PASSWORD=insert password here
+POSTGRES_PASSWORD=
 ```

 More variables may be defined to customize the PostgreSQL instance.